Algebraic topology: Setting in category theory

 In general, all constructions of algebraic topology are functorial; the notions of category, functor and natural transformation originated here.
 Fundamental groups and homology and cohomology groups are not only invariants of the underlying topological space, in the sense that two topological spaces which are homeomorphic have the same associated groups, but their associated morphisms also correspond—a continuous mapping of spaces induces a group homomorphism on the associated groups, and these homomorphisms can be used to show non-existence (or, much more deeply, existence) of mappings.

 One of the first mathematicians to work with different types of cohomology was Georges de Rham.
 One can use the differential structure of smooth manifolds via de Rham cohomology, or Čech or sheaf cohomology to investigate the solvability of differential equations defined on the manifold in question.
 De Rham showed that all of these approaches were interrelated and that, for a closed, oriented manifold, the Betti numbers derived through simplicial homology were the same Betti numbers as those derived through de Rham cohomology.
 This was extended in the 1950s, when Samuel Eilenberg and Norman Steenrod generalized this approach.
 They defined homology and cohomology as functors equipped with natural transformations subject to certain axioms (e.g., a weak equivalence of spaces passes to an isomorphism of homology groups), verified that all existing (co)homology theories satisfied these axioms, and then proved that such an axiomatization uniquely characterized the theory.

-Applications of algebraic topology
+Applications

 Classic applications of algebraic topology include: